tzom/yHydra/README.md

 ### Disclaimer:

-Specifically, this code-repository implements a GPU-accelerated open search that uses the joint embeddings of yHydra.
+This code-repository implements a GPU-accelerated open search that uses the joint embeddings of yHydra.
+Note, this repository contains trained models of yHydra and the yHydra training pipeline will be available soon.
 Since this is ongoing research it may not reflect the final performance of yHydra.

 ## Getting started